dell/omnia/docs/source/Overview/SupportMatrix/Hardware/servers.rst

 ..
 [1] The R760xa supports both H100 and A100 GPUs.

-.. note::  Since Cloud Enclosures only support shared LOM connectivity, it is recommended that `BMC <../../../InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/bmc.html>`_ or `switch-based <../../../InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/switch-based.html>`_ methods of discovery are used.
+.. note::  Since Cloud Enclosures only support shared LOM connectivity, it is recommended that BMC or switch-based methods of discovery are used.

 PowerEdge AMD servers
 -------------------------